SELinux¶

 selinux.allow(source, target, tclass, action)

-Here, source and target represent the source and target contexts, tclass represents the target class, and action represents the specific operation.
-The action parameter only supports * (representing all) or a specific action.
-None of the parameters support multiple contexts or actions, such as the standard rule syntax {binder system_app}.
-Here, you can only provide a single name.
+Among them, source and target respectively represent the source and target contexts, tclass represents the target class, action represents the specific operation. action only supports * (representing all) or a specific action.
+None of the parameters support multiple contexts or actions such as the standard rule format {binder system_app}.
+Here you can only provide a single name.
 Below is an example operation.

 >>> selinux.allow("hal_camera_default", "camera_vendor_data_file", "dir", "*")

-The rule above means to grant hal_camera_default all operation permissions on the camera_vendor_data_file directory (dir).
-Similarly, changing the method to disallow would deny these permissions.
+The above rule means allowing hal_camera_default all operation permissions on the camera_vendor_data_file directory (dir).
+Similarly, changing to the disallow method would deny these permissions.

 >>> selinux.allow("hal_camera_default", "camera_vendor_data_file", "dir", "search")

-You can also provide a fine-grained action like search as shown above.
+You can also provide a refined action like search as shown above.